amartani/landrun/README.md

 - 🔒 Kernel-level security using Landlock
 - 🚀 Lightweight and fast execution
-- 🛡️ Fine-grained access control for directories
+- 🛡️ Fine-grained access control for directories and files
 - 🔄 Support for read and write paths
 - ⚡ Path-specific execution permissions
 - 🌐 TCP network access control (binding and connecting)